apache/parquet-format/CONTRIBUTING.md

    of the PMC any open source Parquet implementation may be acceptable.
    Implementations whose contributors actively participate in the community (e.g. keep their feature matrix up-to-date on parquet-site) are more likely to be considered.
+If discussed as a requirement in step one demonstration of integration with a query engine is also required for this step.

 Unless otherwise discussed, it is expected the implementations will develop from the main branch (i.e. backporting is not expected).

-In some cases in addition to library level implementations it is expected the changes will be justified via integration into a processing engine to show their viability.

 3. After the first two steps are complete a formal vote is held on the Parquet mailing list to officially ratify the feature.
 After the vote passes the